david-umberto-alvaro/REIO-Drive-Core/README.md

 *   **Annual Maintenance & Support:** Technical SLA upgrades, compliance audit assistance, and synthesis integration support for newer Xilinx Vivado toolchains.

 For commercial inquiries, licensing quotes, or to request a Non-Disclosure Agreement (NDA) for technical evaluation, please contact the lead systems architect directly via private message.

+## ⚖️ Legal & Licensing

+Copyright (c) 2026 David Umberto Alvaro.
+All rights reserved.

+This software and hardware IP core are PROPRIETARY and CONFIDENTIAL.
+No open-source license is granted.

+Any unauthorized copying, modification, or distribution of these files without an explicit, signed Commercial License Agreement is strictly prohibited.